 Tom Brady announces retirement from NFL in video

-BOSTON – Former Patriots quarterback Tom Brady announced on Wednesday that he is retiring from the NFL – again.
+PHILADELPHIA (CBS) – Tampa Bay Buccaneers QB Tom Brady announced on Wednesday that he is retiring from the NFL – again.

+There's a special place for Brady in the hearts of Philadelphia Eagles fans.
+After years of dwelling on the Eagles' 2004 Super Bowl loss to Tom Brady and the New England Patriots they finally got their revenge in 2018.

+Five years ago the Eagles beat Tom Brady and the Patriots 41-33 to win their first Super Bowl championship.
+And while Brady is announcing his retirement for the second time the Birds are preparing for another Super Bowl appearance -- this time against their former coach Andy Reid and the Kansas City Chiefs.

-The 7-time Super Bowl champion ends his career with 89,214 yards, 649 passing touchdowns, and three league MVPs.
+Brady, a 7-time Super Bowl champion, ends his career with 89,214 yards, 649 passing touchdowns, and three league MVPs.

 Last year Brady signed a 10-year deal with Fox Sports for $375 million to join their NFL coverage.
 It is not clear if Brady will be in the booth when Fox airs the Super Bowl later this month.